Abstract:

 2000-

-2699 m) zones.
-Mammalian diversity exhibits a unimodal distribution along the altitudinal gradient, whereas avian diversity peaks at both the (
+2699 m).
+Mammalian diversity exhibited a unimodal distribution along the altitudinal gradient, whereas bird diversity appeared the peak at (

 2500-